pixcapsoft/Dead-Point/README.md

 ---

 ## 📝 Changelog
-- 🟢 v1.0: Initial release with all common features
+- 🟢 v3.28-MC26.1: Initial release with all common features
+- 🟡 v3.30-MC26.1: Fixed all bugs,
+				   Added Gravestone block,
+				   Now in singleplayer world Gravestone will be placed at your death location, Gravestone give light at night so you can easily find your death location even at the night.

 ---